There may be changes to the course due to to corona restrictions. See Canvas and StudentWeb for info.

 - Testing and correcting for misspecification in the single equation context

-- The use of Stata in regression analysis
+- How to use of Stata in regression analysis

 The student should be able to:

 - Do basic econometric calculations by using a calculator